-ACT SAT Evidence-Based Reading and Writing English Accuplacer (Writeplacer) 2 11 360 Reading Next Generation 219 or Reading Comprehension 28 11 360 program requirements a may be required to satis program requirements at the time of admission as set forth by SSC may be required to satisfactorily complete such requirements before admission into a specific program.
-(4) College Credit Plus.
+ACT SAT Evidence-Based Reading and Writing

+English Accuplacer (Writeplacer) 2 11 360

+Reading Next Generation 219 or Reading Comprehension 28 11 360

+- (3) Restricted Program Admission.
+Students who do not meet specific program requirements at the time of admission as set forth by SSC may be required to satisfactorily complete such requirements before admission into a specific program. - (4) College Credit Plus.
 Students can graduate from college earlier by earning college and high school credit at the same time.
 The credits earned can be used to complete an associate of arts, associate of science, associate of applied science, or associate of applied business degree at SSC, which can then transfer to any Ohio public university towards a bachelor's degree.
-SSC follows all policies set forth by the Ohio Department of Higher Education (4) College Credit Plus.
-State arning college and hig credits earned can be us associate of science, assa applied business degree Ohio public university to the public university to th (5) Early College High Sch th school student THS is a program designed ts the opportunity to earn our years of high school.
-(C) Required Course Placement: First-time degree or Ohio Department of Higher Education (ODHE) certificate-seeking students are required to complete all developmental courses into which they are placed by Accuplacer, COMPASS, and/or ACT/SAT scores and that are required by their programs, beginning with their first semester of credit enrollment and continuing for all subsequent semesters to completion.
-Exceptions may be made on a case-by- case basis for a student returning after an absence at the discretion of the subject department chair or designee of the department chair.
+SSC follows all policies set forth by the Ohio Department of Higher Education (ODHE). - (5) Early College High School (ECHS).
+ECHS is a program designed to offer Canton City high school students the opportunity to earn an associate degree while completing four years of high school. - (C) Required Course Placement: First-time degree or Ohio Department of Higher Education (ODHE) certificate-seeking students are required to complete all developmental courses into which they are placed by Accuplacer and/or ACT/SAT scores and that are required by their programs, beginning with their first semester of credit enrollment and continuing for all subsequent semesters to completion.
+Exceptions may be made on a case-by-case basis for a student returning after an absence at the discretion of the subject department chair or designee of the department chair. - (D) College-level Coursework: First-time degree seeking students or certificateseeking students are required to complete college-level English and math within the first 30 credit hours or as required by the program.